HFrost0/danmakuC/README.md

 # danmakuC

-Faster conversion for larger Danmaku conversion to Ass format.
+Faster conversion for larger Danmaku to Ass format.
 Core conversion part is written in C++ while with user-friendly Python api and cli (working on it...).

 ## Why danmakuC?